 National Advertising Division Finds Certain Dog Food Claims Supported Recommends Sundays For Dogs Modify Or Discontinue Others

-New York, NY – April 17, 2026 – In a challenge brought by The Farmer's Dog, Inc., BBB National Programs' National Advertising Division found certain Sundays for Dogs air-dried dog food advertising claims related to nutrient retention, ingredient quality, and price were supported, but recommended that other comparative, ingredient, health, and“Made in USA” claims be discontinued or modified.
+New York, NY, April 17, 2026 (GLOBE NEWSWIRE) -- In a challenge brought by The Farmer's Dog, Inc., BBB National Programs' National Advertising Division found certain Sundays for Dogs air-dried dog food advertising claims related to nutrient retention, ingredient quality, and price were supported, but recommended that other comparative, ingredient, health, and“Made in USA” claims be discontinued or modified.

 At issue for the National Advertising Division (NAD) were claims featured on the Sundays for Dogs website and social media channels regarding the benefits of air-drying, ingredient quality, and the cost-effectiveness of the product compared to frozen alternatives.